Reading Between the Signs: Predicting Future Suicidal Ideation from Adolescent Social Media Texts: Introduction

 \section{Introduction}

-Suicide is a pressing issue, globally being the third leading cause of death among 15--29 year olds \cite{world_health_organization_suicide_2024}.
+Suicide is a pressing issue, globally being the third leading cause of death among 15--29-year-olds \cite{world_health_organization_suicide_2024}.
 Moreover, each suicide is estimated to meaningfully affect 135 individuals around the victim \cite{cerel_how_2019}.
 However, predicting suicide is a significant public health challenge.
 60\% of people who die by suicide have not expressed suicidal ideation as documented in their medical records or inquired through a semi-structured interview \cite{mchugh_association_2019}.
 Furthermore, our ability to predict suicide has not improved over the past 50 years \cite{franklin_risk_2017}.
 Thus, there is an urgent need for innovative methods to detect suicide risk in adolescents.

-Research on suicide has mainly focused on assessing a person's risk of suicide using the so-called ``risk factors'' \cite{turecki_suicide_2019}.
+Research on suicide has mainly focused on assessing a person's risk of suicide using so-called ``risk factors'' \cite{turecki_suicide_2019}.
 These are traits or conditions thought to increase the likelihood of suicidal behavior.
 These factors have informed widely adopted guidelines \cite{american_association_of_suicidology_know_2023,world_health_organization_suicide_2024,american_foundation_for_suicide_prevention_risk_2025, national_institute_of_mental_health_nimh_warning_2025}.
 For adolescents, risk factors associated with suicide include sex, depression, anxiety, adverse childhood experiences, self-hate, and self-injury \cite{cheng_relevant_2025}.
 However, a meta-analysis of decades of suicide research reveals that risk factor-based prediction performs only slightly better than chance \cite{franklin_risk_2017}.
 The guidelines often lack specificity, classifying nearly anyone with mental illness, chronic physical illness, life stress, special population status, or access to lethal means as being at risk \cite{franklin_risk_2017}.

-A more recent meta-analysis \cite{schafer_direct_2021} directly compares theory-driven approaches with machine learning (ML) models, and finds that the latter provides substantially superior predictive accuracy for suicide ideation, attempts, and death.
+Suicidal Ideation and Behaviour (SIB) refers to thoughts, plans, or actions related to suicide \cite{posner_columbia-suicide_2010}.
+Ideation is one of the earliest and typically unobserved stages in the progression of an individual's suicidal process \cite{ wasserman_european_2012}.
+SIB, which also includes suicide attempts, is one of the strongest predictors of death by suicide \cite{klonsky_suicide_2016}.
+If we can predict SIB early, we could enable more timely intervention, which we view as a positive societal impact insofar as it increases the likelihood that at-risk individuals can be identified and offered support at an earlier stage, potentially saving lives.